sagemathinc/cocalc/src/dev/docker/README.md

 ### Clock skew on OS X

-It is **critical** that the Docker container have the correct time, since SMC assumes that the server has the correct time.
+It is **critical** that the Docker container have the correct time, since CoCalc assumes that the server has the correct time.
 On a laptop running Docker under OS X, the clock will get messed up any time you suspend/resume your laptop.
 A very easy to install workaround is at https://github.com/arunvelsriram/docker-time-sync-agent/.